swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

     The following process will authenticate to Google Cloud using the Google Cloud CLI with the following command.
-It should open a browser window to authenticate to Google
+It should open a browser window to authenticate to Google Cloud.
+You might need to follow the instructions in the terminal to
-        Cloud.
-If you are using a remote machine (such as WSL 2), you might need to follow the instructions in the terminal to authenticate:
+    authenticate:

     !!! warning